This page is from APP, the official source of professional practice for policing.

 - communicated with each other, with other agencies, been effective and proactive, and have adopted an investigative approach

-ViSOR, the violent offender and sex offender register, is a national multi-agency database recognised as a key tool in the effective management of offenders and other persons posing a risk of harm to the public.
+The Violent and Sex Offender Register (ViSOR) is a national multi-agency database recognised as a key tool in the effective management of offenders and other persons posing a risk of harm to the public.
 Its effectiveness is dependent on the quality and timeliness of information and intelligence recorded within it, and consistency in the interpretation of that data.
 Use of the database must comply with published national standards.

-Effective information management is particularly important for ViSOR records managed by the National Probation Service (NPS).
+Effective information management is particularly important for ViSOR records managed by the NPS.
 These records should be maintained and updated with relevant new police information.
 The manager of the force MOSOVO unit is responsible for ensuring that all police officers and staff know which offenders are on licence and/or are MAPPA-eligible.
-The manager and staff must also be aware of potential risks and issues and, if relevant, pass information they have gathered from working with the offender(s) to the NPS or community rehabilitation company (CRC) as appropriate.
+The manager and staff must also be aware of potential risks and issues and, if relevant, pass information they have gathered from working with the offender(s) to the NPS or CRC as appropriate.
 This applies especially to category 2, level 1 offenders.

 Managing offenders with accurate risk management

 When managing sexual and violent offenders and PDPs, staff should make all decisions based on available, accurate information.
 Each case should be assessed on individual circumstances and informed by static and dynamic risk models.

 The police service and His Majesty’s Prison and Probation Service are now using common models and tools to support consistency in the identification, assessment and management of risk in relation to offenders and PDPs.